phiweger/workflow/README.md

 ### gapfill

-This tiny script takes as input two files, one some form of text and one yaml, replacing the keys in the text file with the values in the yaml.
-It will match keys of the for "&key&" with entries in the yaml of the form "key".
+This tiny script takes a template and a yaml, and will use the latter to fill fields in the former.
+This is coordinated through corresponding keys, i.e. a "{{ variable }}" in the template will be filled with its value as specified in the yaml "variable: value" entry.

 ### refsort